from the United States Court of Appeals for the Fourth Circuit

 See other cases from the Fourth Circuit.

-Petition for a writ of certiorari and motion for leave to proceed in forma pauperis filed.
-(Response due May 8, 2017)
+Petition for a writ of certiorari filed.
+(Response due February 20, 2020)

 Application (19A723) granted by The Chief Justice extending the time to file until February 7, 2020.